 Rust bubbles under paint

 When we talk about rust under the paint it can be caused by a problem when the metal was exposed prior to painting, or for old paint and OEM paint the most likely source is from the back side.
 If there was a scratch or chip down to the metal it may have started to rust.
 But a bubble rusting from the exposed area or from underneath is fairly evident and self explanatory.
 We are more concerned of a car paint bubble as it pertains to a refinish process.
 A prime example is a vehicle that was in our shop and the painter was getting ready to put primer on a fender he had stripped down to the metal.
 But he decided to leave it till after lunch.
 While he was gone, another person had come over to the car and for some reason leaned up against the fender with his hand on the bare metal.
-When the painter came back he went ahead and primered the fender.
+When the painter came back he went ahead and primed the fender.
 Continued to refinish the area.
 A month later there were little bubbles on the fender in the shape of a hand print.
 The body can give off a bit of salt in your sweat as well as oils from your skin.
 That is why it is so important to clean the bare metal surface good and prime it right away.
+There is proper priming procedures also which we will discuss later.